regilynFeliciano/pi-dev-day/docs/exercise-3.md

-### Exercise 3 - Pull Request Details Layout
+### Exercise 3 - Pull Requests Layout

+Write a service that gets **open** PR's from a users github `Event`s.
+[This API](https://developer.github.com/v3/activity/events/) might help.

+Then add `PullRequest`s to your `ApplicationState` and have it scheduled to refresh your state every minute.

-Create a `PullRequestDetailsLayout` that displays the following information on your current `PullRequest`:
+Create a `PullRequestsLayout` that displays the title and a list of PR's from the `ApplicationState`.

-* Name
-* Number
-* Merge State

-Add the layout to `secondaryLayouts` in the `LayoutFactory`.

-Now we need two listeners.
-One in the `PullRequestDetailsLayout` to navigate to the **current primary layout**, and one in the `PullRequestLayout` to navigate to the current pull request details.

-__Bonus:__ Store the state of all the unique repositories amongst your PR's and display Repository info in the `PullRequestDetailsLayout`.

-__Success Criteria:__ Being able to click into a PR and see it's details.
-You should also be able to navigate back to the list of PR's by clicking a button.
+Add two listeners for the `Next` and `Previous` the state of `PullRequest`s.
+The listeners should refresh the display after changing the state.

+__Success Criteria:__ Displaying a list of PR's and being able to scroll through them with your joystick.